 FinTech has already changed the way consumers in Singapore behave and conduct their business in their daily lives.
 It will only keep changing with new FinTech companies and products emerging from the biggest technology hub of Southeast Asia.
 The Monetary Authority of Singapore (MAS) has expressed a deep desire to foster and grow the financial technology sector in the country.
 It is an integral component of its Smart Financial Centre initiative.

-As awe-inspiring as it is to have such remarkable financial technologies available to the public, there are still the looming concerns of data integrity and cyber security.
+As awe-inspiring as it is to have such remarkable financial technologies available to the public, there are still the looming concerns of data integrity and cybersecurity.
 There is always the threat of hackers and data thieves stealing sensitive personal information as people use these FinTech apps.

 To ensure that people are protected, the government of Singapore has agencies that collaborate with financial companies.
-They get FinTech firms in touch with engineers and Big Data specialists to guarantee high levels of cyber security.
+They get FinTech firms in touch with engineers and Big Data specialists to guarantee high levels of cybersecurity.

 What does this mean for the regular consumer?
-Consumers can use these products with the peace of mind that their personal and sensitive data is never at risk from being stolen or put in jeopardy.
+Consumers can use these products with the peace of mind that their personal and sensitive data is never at risk of being stolen or put in jeopardy.

 The Rapid Growth of FinTech in Singapore